 Our team answers homeowner questions every weekend on WCCO 830 AM from 9:00 am-10:00 am.
 Have your most pressing home improvement quandaries addressed by calling or texting 651-461-9226.
 Here’s the must-know information our COO, Andy Lindus, shared on 2.12.22.

-One of the most commonly asked questions about home insulation projects is whether or not the old insulation needs to be removed.
-If the goal of the project is just to complete attic air sealing, the previous insulation can remain in place.
+Answer: It depends.
+One of the most commonly asked questions about home insulation projects is whether the old insulation needs to be removed.
+If the goal of the project is just to complete the attic air sealing, the previous insulation can remain in place.
 If the entire attic is getting spray foam insulation, the preexisting insulation must be removed.
 It’s important to know that without addressing ventilation and attic air sealing, simply adding more insulation will not create a more energy efficient home.

 Many homeowners are surprised to learn that sliding door replacement can take place in the winter months.
 It’s cheaper to have a standard sized door installed.
-However, if the door is not specially made for the rough opening it is installed in, air leaks can be present.
+However, if the door is not specially made for the rough opening it is installed in, air leaks can be present, resulting in a drafty sliding glass door.
 Regardless of the model, sliding patio doors are less energy efficient than French doors.
 French doors have smaller frames than sliding doors, which allows for more natural light to enter a home.

 In the winter months, homeowners with cedar decking often complain about how slippery the boards can be.
 A composite decking material that gives the appearance of wood without the safety hazard is Millboard®.
 In addition to its beauty, it comes at a cost-effective price point.
 Millboard® is offered in an array of colors.
 It comes with all the accessories needed to build a beautiful deck.
 Another perk of Millboard® is that it has a thicker profile and texture than a lot of other types of composite decking.
 Millboard® decking’s ability to look like wood also makes it a desirable option for homeowners looking to imitate the aesthetics of wood without the maintenance.
 It also ranks high in traction control and does not get as hot as other composite decking materials.